chrv80/thinkfc/README.md

 - Install the deb package from releases or compile from source.
 - The default settings have quite aggressive fan speed/temperature ratio.
 - You can create a config file: /etc/thinkfc.conf, consisted of 8 integer temperature values, from lower to higher, one for each level of fan speed, from 1 to full-speed.

+Installing the deb package, creates and enables a service for thinkfc.